data61/gnaf/gnaf-createdb/README.md

 with the webapp available at `http://127.0.1.1:8082`.

 ### Optional Postgres Client Access
-This project does not require use of a Postgres client, however this is a useful feature and a Postgres client could be used instead of the SQL Console webapp.
+This project does not require use of a Postgres client, however this is a useful feature.
 Adding `-pg` to the command above starts the Postgres protocol on port 5435 (different from Postgres Server default of 5432 so as not to clash).

 Upon the first connection using the Postgres protocol H2 runs a script to create Postgres compatible system views in order to support Postgres client commands.